Frequently asked questions about health insurance

 Doug Burgum has been the governor of North Dakota since December 2016.
 In late 2017, he joined with 19 other Republican governors in writing a letter to Congress, urging lawmakers to repeal the ACA.

-As of early 2021, Medicare enrollment in North Dakota stood at 135,086 people.
+As of March 2021, Medicare enrollment in North Dakota stood at 135,404 people.
 Most of these residents are eligible for Medicare due to their age (being at least 65), but 11% of North Dakota Medicare beneficiaries are under 65 and eligible for Medicare due to a disability.

-See our overview of Medicare in North Dakota for more information about Medicare Advantage and Part D plans, as well as state rules that apply to Medigap plans.
+See our overview of Medicare in North Dakota for more information about Medicare Advantage and Part D plans, as well as state rules that apply to Medigap plans and financial assistance available to Medicare beneficiaries with limited income and assets.

 - Children’s Health Insurance Program (North Dakota)